Back to Blog

 Comments, likes, shares, followers, activity feeds.
 Unless your product is literally a social network, none of this belongs in an MVP.
 Even if your long-term vision includes community features, they don't validate your core hypothesis.

 Founders love building admin panels.
 They feel productive because there are lots of pages and tables to build.
-But for an MVP serving 10-50 users, you can manage everything through your database tool (like Supabase's built-in dashboard) or a simple spreadsheet.
+But for an MVP serving 10–50 users, you can manage everything through your database tool or a simple Retool panel.

 A 7-step interactive onboarding with tooltips and progress bars is beautiful.
 It's also a week of development time.
 For an MVP, a single welcome page with a clear "here's how to get started" paragraph is enough.